-Implementation Status Deviations from "the Corporate Evoluction Items Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons of the company's 2022 board of directors and its functional committees has been completed; and submitted to the board of directors on March 14, 2023.
+Implementation Status Deviations from "the Corporate Evaluation Home Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons of the company's 2023 board of directors and its functional committees has been completed; and submitted to the board of directors on March 12, 2024.
 After the deliberative unit reports to the board of directors, report the suggested matters and improvement plan to the public information Observatory and annual report of the company.
-The evaluation results of the board of directors and functional committees in 2022 are all excellent: the board of directors scored 4.81 points, the audit committee scored 4.89 points, and the remuneration committee scored 4.84 points (all points are 5 points), but a few parts still need to be refined and optimized: A. Individual directors: Individual directors can be further strengthened in the evaluation of corporate risk management and the professional development of directors'
+The evaluation results of the board of directors and functional committees in 2023 are all excellent: the board of directors scored 4.88 points, the audit committee scored 4.91 points, and the remuneration committee scored 4.89 points, Sustainable Development Committee 4.82 points (all points are 5 points), but a few parts still need to be refined and optimized: A. Individual directors: Individual directors can further strengthen their assessment of corporate risk management and

-Implementation Status Deviations from "the Corporate Freelestica House Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons training courses.
-Improvement plan: (A) Strengthen individual directors' assessment of the company's risk management and potential risks.
-(B) Improve the professional development of individual directors' training courses.
-B. Board of Directors: "Directors' Attendance at Shareholders' Meeting" on the degree of participation in the company's operations The two evaluation items of "director training with continuous professional development plan" and director selection and continuous training need to be strengthened.
-Improvement plan: (A) Invite directors/independent directors to cooperate in attending the shareholders' meeting.

 Implementation Status Deviations from "the Corporate

-Freelestica House Governance Best-Practice
+Evaluation Item Governance Best-Practice

-Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx
+Evaluation item Yes No Abstract Illustration Principles for TWSE/TPEx

 Listed Companies" and Reasons

-(B) Directors will be arranged to participate in
+professional development in director refresher

+courses.

+Improvement plan:

+(A) Strengthen individual directors' management

+of company risks and potential various

+Risk assessment.

-continuous professional development.
+(B) Enhance the continuous professional

-C. Functional Committee:

-The degree of participation in the company's

-operations "accurately evaluates and monitors
+development program for directors' continuing I

+education courses.
+I

+B. Board of Directors: I

+The two evaluation items of "directors' I

+attendance at shareholders' meetings" for the I

-the company's existing or potential risks" and the
+company's operational participation and I

-decision-making quality of the functional

-committee "the information provided by the

-company to the committee is complete, timely,

-and of a certain quality, enabling the audit

-committee to perform its duties smoothly.
+"continuous professional development plan for I

+director training" for director selection and I

-Responsibilities" 2 items, and need to be
+continuing education need to be further

 strengthened.

 Improvement plan:

-(A) Strengthen the timeliness of providing

-information related to functional committee

-meetings.

-(B) Strengthen the supervision and assessment of
+Implementation Status Deviations from "the Corporate Evaluation Ham Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons (A) Strengthen invitations to directors to attend shareholder meetings.
+(B) Directors will be arranged to participate in ongoing professional development.
+C. Functional Committee: (A) Understanding of the responsibilities of the audit committee: "The audit committee can truly evaluate and supervise the company's existing or potential risks" and two items to improve the quality of the audit committee's decision-making: "Whether the information provided by the company to the audit committee is complete and timely "Needs further review. strengthen. improvement plan: (a)Improve the timeliness of financial information provision. (b)Strengthen the assessment of the company's potential risks.